[Minor revision–posted 1/26/21 (replaces 5/14/18 edition)]

 REVIEW: This OP will be reviewed in May of even-numbered years by the Assistant Vice President for Human Resources with substantive revisions forwarded to the Associate Vice President for Administration and Chief of Staff for the President.

-Texas Tech University will not discriminate in employment actions against any employee or applicant for employment because of race, color, religion, sex, sexual orientation, gender identity, age, disability, national origin, status as a protected veteran, genetic information, or an individual's refusal to submit to a genetic test, or any other legally protected category, class, or characteristic while keeping with the state and federal laws and the Regents' Rules for Texas Tech University.
+Texas Tech University will not discriminate in employment actions against any employee or applicant for employment because of race, color, religion, sex, sexual orientation, gender identity, age, disability, national origin, status as a protected veteran, genetic information, an individual's refusal to submit to a genetic test, or any other legally protected category, class, or characteristic while keeping with the state and federal laws and the Regents' Rules for Texas Tech University.

 All appointments are subject to the following conditions: